Housing & Dining

 HOUSING

-For the 2025 Summer Band Camps, Drum Major Camp and Colorguard Camp participants will be housed in Chesapeake Hall on East Campus.
-Drumline Camp will be housed in Shenandoah Hall on East Campus.
+PARTICIPANTS ARE ASSIGNED TO RESIDENCE HALLS BASED ON THEIR CAMP: For the 2025 Summer Band Camps, Drum Major Camp, Drumline Camp, and Colorguard Camp participants will be housed in Shenandoah Hall or Chesapeake Hall on East Campus.
 Marching Band Camp participants will be housed in McGraw-Long Hall and Bell Hall in the Hillside Area of campus.
 Concert Band Camp participants will be housed in Wampler Hall in the Bluestone Area of campus.

 All residence halls are air-conditioned.
-Each hall will be staffed by a resident Hall Director and counselors (each responsible for one hallway or group of rooms in the dorms.)
+Each hall will be staffed by a resident Hall Director and counselors (each responsible for one hallway or group of rooms in the dorms).
 These individuals are all JMU students and/or band directors who will be able to address all participant needs and provide daily announcements and instructions.
+Residence halls remain secure and locked at all times.
+Your camp conference card (received at registration) will provide swipe access to your assigned dorm.

 ROOM ASSIGNMENTS